amberpixels/k1/readme.md

 ### Type Checking

-The `abucast` package also provides functions for checking if a value is of a certain type:
+The `cast` package also provides functions for checking if a value is of a certain type:

 - `IsString`: Check if a value is a string (with configurable options)
 - `IsStringish`: Check if a value is string-like